 You are normally required to have a good first or second class honours degree (or equivalent from a university outside the UK).
-An intermediate knowledge of microeconomics and quantitative methods is required, but strong applicants with little or no prior training in economics may be admitted provided they attend a pre-sessional course.
+An intermediate knowledge of microeconomics and quantitative methods required, but strong applicants with little or no prior training in economics may be admitted provided you attend a pre-sessional course.

 Months of entry

-The diverse nature of our programmes reflects our international expertise, and our interactive approach to learning gives you a coherent understanding of theory, practice and current debates in international development and applied economics.
-We are ranked 12th in the world for teaching and research in agriculture and forestry and our students have given us a 91% satisfaction rating.
+The diverse nature of our degree courses reflects our international expertise, and our interactive approach to learning gives you a coherent understanding of theory, practice and current debates in international development, agriculture and economics.
+We are ranked 1st in the UK and 10th in the world for teaching and research in agriculture and forestry.

 Information for international students

 IELTS: 6.5 overall with no element less than 5.5 (or equivalent).

 Fees and funding

 Qualification and course duration

 Further details of qualification

 A tailored version of any of our MSc courses can be arranged over a three or six-month period with the approval of the Course Director.
 A postgraduate Diploma consists of 120 credits and a postgraduate certificate, 60 credits.